- Regular

 Around 1876, when this painting was created, many Ukiyo-e fans were exported to France from our store.

-Some of these Ukiyo-e fans depict Ukiyo-e fans that were produced by our store as a publisher.
+Some of the Ukiyo-e fans in this painting were produced by our store as a publisher.

 Draft 1

-We have tried to reproduce the design as faithfully as possible to the picture.
+We have tried to reproduce the design as faithfully as possible.
 The colors "red," "white," and "blue" on the fan are thought to represent the French flag.

 In addition to being a tool for cooling off in the summer, we would like you to use it as a decoration for your room.

-Since it is a bridge between Japan and France, we would like it to be used as a souvenir for French people or as a gift for French companies.
+Since it is a bridge between Japan and France, we would like it to be used as a souvenir for French people and as a gift for French companies.

 Please purchase at our stores and online store.